areymbaut/data-projects/python_projects/cifar10_image_classification/README.md

-# Python project - CIFAR-10 image classification using a residual network (ResNet)
+# Python project - CIFAR-10 image classification using a residual neural network (ResNet)

 ## Introduction
 This project aims at classifying 32x32 color images into 10 classes using a convolutional neural network.
 We compare the performance of a residual network (ResNet) with a traditional convolutional network and a similar network wherein residual connections were replaced by skip connections.